evmos/evmos/docs/users/security/safu.md

 ## How To Secure Vulnerable Funds

-Within the first 48 hours of a hack, white hats should secure the funds by transferring them to the dropbox address.
+Within the Grace Period of a hack, white hats should secure the funds by transferring them to the dropbox address.

 ## How To Claim The Reward

 Rewards distribution will be done manually on the next chain upgrade.
-If the reward is valued above $100,000, white hat hackers should go through a
+If the reward is valued above a certain threshold amount, white hat hackers should go through a
 Know Your Clients/Know Your Business (KYC/KYB) process.